18F/18f.gsa.gov/_posts/2023-09-20-18f-website-refresh.md

 Thanks to that standing meeting with leadership, the new designs received quick attention and signoff.
 After a little refinement by a UX designer, they were handed off to a UX engineer to build.

 Yes—a UX engineer.
 One thing that enabled us to refresh the site rapidly is that we intentionally hired several designers who can also code.
 Industry best practices are moving in this direction and we’ve also seen the benefit of having designers who can flex their skills as UX engineers.
-This gives us more agility to ship projects quickly and to free up software engineers for more complex engagements.
+This gives us more agility to match people to projects based on appropriate skills and to ship projects quickly.

 ## We (re)wrote just enough code